Bianca Umali: As a commercial model and endorser

 Umali started her career as a commercial model at age two.
 She appeared in several TV commercials such as EQ Diapers and Nestle Ice Cream.
 She was also a product endorser for the children's clothing line of Natasha.

 In 2021, Umali became an endorser for Bench.

 As a host and actress

 In 2009, at age nine, Umali signed under GMA Network on an exclusive contract and became one of the hosts of a child-oriented show Tropang Potchi.
-In the same year, she had a cameo role as an orphan on Darna and portrayed the role of young Nancy Rosales on the TV series Kaya Kong Abutin Ang Langit.
+In the same year, she had a cameo role as an orphan in Darna and portrayed the role of young Nancy Rosales on the TV series Kaya Kong Abutin ang Langit.

 In 2011, she signed a management contract under Sparkle GMA Artist Center.

-From 2017 onward, she portrayed Lawiswis in Mulawin vs. Ravena, Crisanta in Kambal, Karibal, Sahaya in the TV show of the same name, Farrah in Legal Wives and Irene in the second installment of Mano Po Legacy.
+From 2017 and onwards, she portrayed Lawiswis in Mulawin vs. Ravena, Crisanta in Kambal, Karibal, Sahaya in the TV show of the same name, Farrah in Legal Wives and Irene in the second installment of Mano Po Legacy.

+From 2023 and onwards, Umali appeared as a guest hosts of It’s Showtime, aired on Kapamilya Channel, A2Z, All TV and GMA Network.